Shared Image Gallery overview

-Q. Can I create the shared image gallery in a different location than the one where I want to create the image definition and image version?
+Can I create the shared image gallery in a different location than the one for the image definition and image version?

-Q. What API version should I use to create Shared Image Gallery, Image Definition, Image Version, and VM/VMSS out of the Image Version?
+What API version should I use to create Shared Image Gallery and Image Definition and Image Version?

 Learn how to deploy shared images using Azure PowerShell.